corenova/yang-js/README.md

 object.

-Once you have the `model` instance, you can directly interact with its properties and see the schema enforcement and validation in action.
+Once you have the `model` instance, you can directly interact with its properties and see the schema enforcement and validations in action.

 As the above example illustrates, the `yang-js` module takes a free-form approach when dealing with YANG schema statements.
 You can